Center for Academic Excellence & Innovation (CAEI)

-Are You Talking to Me? - Audience and tone (Nov.
-8 & 9)
+Are You Talking to Me? - Writing for your audience (Nov.
+7 & 8)

 These workshops focus on building skills necessary to succeed in college.
 Although not always tied to a specific class, the skills you learn with us will help you in a variety of courses throughout your academic career.

-Getting to Know Your Learning Style - Study Skills I (Oct.
-7, 5:30 PM)
+Getting to Know Your Learning Style - Study skills (Details to come)